RAS598-2025-S-Team03/RAS598-2025-S-Team03.github.io/docs/second-page.md

 Since the last milestone, the team has made substantial progress in developing both the sensing and autonomy stack. the primary focus is building a system that can identify and track an **olive-colored balloon** in real time, navigate toward it using differential drive, and determine success based on proximity to the center of the camera frame.

-This work integrates multiple sensing modalities: camera, IMU, and barometer alongside autonomous behavior through ROS2 nodes and coordinated control logic.
+This work integrates multiple sensing modalities: camera, and IMU alongside autonomous behavior through ROS2 nodes and coordinated control logic.

 ---